YahyaHussain/DSA/Strings/theory.md

 4. char str[13] = {'Y','a','h','y','a','H','u','s','s','a','i','n','\0'};
 ```

-**Printing a string array:**
+**Printing a string array:** <br>
 Unlike arrays we do not need to print a string, character by character.
-The C/C++ language does not provide an inbuilt data type for strings but it has an access specifier “%s” which can be used to directly print and read strings.
+The C/C++ language does not provide an inbuilt data type for strings but it has an access specifier *%s* which can be used to directly print and read strings.

 ```c
 // C/C++ Program to illustrate strings